torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 First, what we call **incremental builds** are what other people might refer to as **CI builds**, **developer builds**, or **nightly builds**.
 We felt that none of those terms matched what we were doing.
 "Nightly" implies that it is produced, well, every night.
 Our builds occur every time there's a commit though.
-A "developer build" implies a certain scariness of a random build produced by a developer, yet our builds are produced by the same sanctioned infrastructure that produces our "real" releases.
+A "developer build" implies a certain scariness of a random build produced by a developer on his laptop; yet our builds are produced by the same sanctioned infrastructure that produces our "real" releases.
 And "CI builds" focuses on the tooling, not the product.